mattrmiller/mattrmiller/README.md

 Results-driven Engineer Leader with over a decade of proven success in managing and leading engineering teams.
 Skilled in developing scalable software solutions with high SLAs.
 Proficient in React, Vue, and Angular, with a strong focus on back-end development.
 Demonstrated expertise in Golang, PHP, Python, Javascript, and Typescript, with a language-agnostic approach.
 Holds AWS Solutions Architect and Agile Scrum Master certifications.
 Well-versed in SQL and NoSQL databases.
 Actively contribute to several open source projects on GitHub.
 Extensive knowledge of Docker and Kubernetes.
 Approach day-to-day responsibilities and solution architecture with a mature, experienced, and composed mindset.
 Able to empathize with problems that arise in functional software and execute the best approach methodically.

+#### Of Important Note:
+_If you are here reviewing my GitHub history, please note I have a tenured career working for large companies making proprietary software.
+Many of these companies leverage GitHub Enterprise which by nature **do not** contribute to public profiles, as they are private instances for corporations isolated from the outside world.
+Even those companies not using GitHub Enterprise may not even show up as private, because if a company deletes a repository statistics are removed from all contributors activity._

+_I use GitHub, personally as an archive for all things over my 24 year career.
+I am Geek By nature and training, it is my personal storage in lieu of all other storage services.
+I use GitHub Issues and Projects for my personal to do lists.
+Every little thing, from learning a new language, to larger pet projects with friends and family; is in my private GitHub._

+# 📫 Contact Me:

 email: [mattrmiller@gmail.com](mailto:mattrmiller@gmail.com)

 github: [mattrmiller](https://github.com/mattrmiller)